AimarBustamante/My-portfolio/README.md

 ## ❗Important

-This portfolio will be soon replaced by a new one with a new desigh and build with more new and modern technologies
+This portfolio has been replaced by other more advanced technologies.
+You can access it [here](https://aimarbusta.dev/)
 ## 👨🏻‍💻About Me

 I am a passionate Frontend developer with a focus on web development.
 With 2 years of experience, I have worked on a wide range of challenging and exciting projects.
 My goal is to create innovative and high-quality solutions that meet the needs of my clients.